nunulong/Server-Testing-Mini/DOCS.md

 ```

 ## Update the user
-Update the user and return the updated resource
+Update the user and return the updated resource<br>
 | URL | `/users/:id` |
 | --- | -------- |
 | Method | `[PUT]` |